 We continue to pray for health, healing and holiness.

 If you have not done so yet, please subscribe to our email list to receive our parish updates.
 Please check our website periodically for updates.
 Please subscribe and avail of our own diocesan livestreamed Masses and services.
 We thank our parishioners for continuing to support our Church through direct deposit, Canada Post mail or online through our website.
-You can also visit the church (10am to 3pm) daily, to adore the Blessed Sacrament in silence, celebrate the Sacrament of Reconciliation or drop off your contributions in our donation slots.
-As mandated by the government, we strictly follow physical distancing, limit church occupancy to 14 persons or less at a time, limit to less than 60 minutes per visit and follow disinfecting protocols.
+You can also visit the church (10am to 6pm) Thursday & Friday, to adore the Blessed Sacrament in silence, or drop off your contributions in our donation slots.
+As mandated by the government, we strictly follow physical distancing.
 If you have any concerns we can help you with, please call Fr Edmund directly at 587 3499615 or email him at firstname.lastname@example.org or text him at 403 8742015.
 Our priests are committed to minister to your spiritual needs, especially during this time of the current pandemic.

 April 28, 2020